Analysis | Four questions courts are deciding that will shape how we vote by mail in November

 “It shows how significant the problem is,” said Wendy Weiser with the Brennan Center for Justice, which is advocating for expanded vote by mail during the pandemic and closely tracking litigation across the nation, as well as being involved in some.

-So Democratic lawyers and voting-rights advocates are fighting stricter laws, like ones in Michigan, that require election officials to throw out mailed applications if they don’t think the signature on the envelope matches what they have on file with the state.
+So Democratic lawyers and voting rights advocates are fighting stricter laws, like ones in Michigan, that require election officials to throw out mailed applications if they don’t think the signature on the envelope matches what is on file with the state.

 Democrats argue voters should have time to remedy those differences.
 They are suing in Arizona to allow voters who didn’t sign their ballot envelope to fix it, by requiring the state to notify voters and give them time to offer up a signature.
 Democrats have had success fighting similar restrictions in North Dakota and Illinois.
 They also just announced a lawsuit in the politically important state of North Carolina to expand the types of mistakes voters can fix, such as not having a witness sign the ballot.